MathHubInfo/Frontend/README.md

 * `node_modules/` -- External depenencies (local only)
 * `.awcache/` -- Cache folder used by development server

+## Environment Variables

+The MathHub Frontend takes several environment variables, which can be used to fine-tune the behaviour of the frontend.
+All user-configurable variables are defined in [build/env.js](build/env.js) and have defaults so that they can be used within a local development setup.
+To override them, use the `VARIABLE=VALUE yarn webpack` or `VARIABLE=VALUE yarn webpack-dev-server` when building.

+The supported variables are:

+* `MMT_URL` -- The URL to the MathHub MMT Extension, defaults to `http://localhost:9000/:mathhub/`
+* `MOCK_MMT` -- If set to `1`, use a mocked dataset instead of communicating with an actual MMT
+* `ADMIN_URL` -- URL to the admin interface, defaults to `/admin/`

 ## Deployment via Docker

 To easily deploy an instance of the frontend, a [Dockerfile](Dockerfile) is available.
 It serves a static build of the react app on port 8043.
 It takes a build argument `MMT_URL`, which can be used to customize the user-facing URL of the corresponding MMT Backend.

 The Docker Image is available on DockerHub as [mathhub/frontend](https://hub.docker.com/r/mathhub/frontend/).
-It assumes that the user-facing MMT Backend is served under `/mmt`, meaning it is mixed into the static server using some form of proxy.
+It assumes that the user-facing MMT Backend is served under `/:mathhub/`, meaning it is mixed into the static server using some form of proxy.
+It furthermore assume that the admin-backend is also mixed into the server and served under `/admin`.
 The image is built using automated builds, and automatically updates afer every commit.

 To run it, use something like: